FZJ-JSC/JUBE/docs/glossar.rst

      * the ``from`` attribute is optional and can be used to specify an external set source
      * any name must be unique, it is **not allowed to reuse** a set
      * ``depend`` is optional and can contain a list of other step names which must be executed before the current step
+     * ``max_async`` is optional and can contain a number (or a parameter) which describe how many :term:`workpackages <workpackage>` can be executed asynchronously (default: 0 means no limitation).
+       This option is only important if a :term:`do <do_tag>` inside the step contains a ``done_file`` attribute and should be executed in the background (or managed by a jobsystem).
+       In this case *JUBE* will manage that there will not be to many instances at the same time.
+To update the benchmark and start further instances, if the first ones were finished, the :term:`continue` command must be used.
      * ``work_dir`` is optional and can be used to switch to an alternative work directory

        * the user had to handle **uniqueness of this directory** by his own